Follicular Conjunctivitis (Pink Eye): Causes, Symptoms, and Treatment

 symptoms.
 In severe cases, prescription-strength medications may be prescribed.

-3. Bacterial Conjunctivitis:
+3. Bacterial conjunctivitis

 Bacterial conjunctivitis is typically treated with antibiotic eye drops or